 The Sorensen Institute is proud to have over 1,500 graduates of our various programs.
 You can browse our complete alumni listings and learn more about graduates of the Sorensen Institute by using the drop-down menus to the left.

-Currently 22 program alumni serve in the Virginia General Assembly.
-Additionally, in 2010, two Sorensen Alumni were elected to the United States House of Representatives.
+Currently 28 program alumni serve in the Virginia General Assembly.
+Additionally, in 2010, two Sorensen Alumni were elected to the U.S. House of Representatives and in 2013 an alumnus was elected Lt.
+Governor.
 They represent the entire range of legislative districts.
 Sorensen alumni speak for the rural farmer and the urban worker, while representing large metropolitan areas and small traditional communities.
 These legislators are visible reminders that politics can be about the heated clash of ideas, but that our differences do not have to divide us.

 - Kenny Alexander, PLP 2002, VA State Senate 5th District

 - John Bell, CTP Spring 2009, VA House of Delegates 87th District

 - David Bulova, PLP 1998, VA House of Delegates 37th District

 - Adam Ebbin, PLP 2000, VA State Senate 30th District

 - Charniele Herring, PLP 2006, CTP 2008, VA House of Delegates 46th District

 - Mark Keam, PLP 2012, VA House of Delegates 35th District

 - Kaye Kory, CTP Winter 2009, VA House of Delegates 38th District